-Revenues in the multi-channel television segment increased from approximately NIS 269 million in the first nine months of 2004 to approximately NIS 896 million in the period of account, mainly due to the consolidation of DBS during the course of 2004.
-In addition, there has been an increase in revenues in this segment compared with the corresponding period as a result a net increase of approximately 56,000 in the number of net subscribers and an increase in the average revenue per subscriber from new services.
+Revenues of approximately NIS 585 million from the multi-channel television segment were included in the Group's revenues for the first six months of 2005, due to the consolidation of DBS during the course of 2004.
+There has been an increase in revenues in this segment compared with the corresponding period as a result of the net increase of approximately 26,000 subscribers during the first half of 2005, and an increase in average revenue per subscriber.

-C. General and operating expenses
+C. General and Operating Expenses

-The Group's general and operating expenses for the first nine months of 2005 amounted to approximately NIS 5.34 billion compared with approximately NIS 3.73 billion during the corresponding period in the prior year.
-Approximately NIS 1.5 billion of the increase derives from first-time consolidation.
+The Group's general and operating expenses for the first six months of 2005 amounted to approximately NIS 3.51 billion compared with approximately NIS 2.22 billion during the corresponding period in the prior year.
+Approximately NIS 1.2 billion derives from first-time consolidation.

-In the fixed-line domestic communications segment, general and operating expenses increased from approximately NIS 1,728 million in the first nine months of 2004 to approximately NIS 1,733 million during the period of report.
-The increase derives mainly from a rise in the costs of vehicle and building maintenance and a decrease in salaries charged to fixed assets which was set off by a decrease in material consumption expenses and general expenses.
+In the fixed-line domestic communications segment, general and operating expenses decreased from approximately NIS 1,140 million in the first half of 2004 to approximately NIS 1,129 million during the period of report.
+The decrease derives mainly from a reduction in the costs of material consumption, which was partly set off by an increase in the costs of building maintenance.

-In the cellular segment, general and operating expenses increased from approximately NIS 1,376 million in the first nine months of 2004 to approximately NIS 2,506 million during the period of account, due mainly from the first-time full consolidation.
+In the cellular segment, general and operating expenses increased from approximately NIS 804 million in the first six months of 2004 to approximately NIS 1,655 million during the period of report derived mainly from the first-time full consolidation.
 In addition, expenses in the segment increased compared with the corresponding period mainly due to increased revenues and subscriber acquisition costs which derive from winning the tender of the Accountant General at the Ministry of Finance.
-The increase was offset by a decrease in marketing expenses.

-In the international communications and internet services segment, there was an increase in general and operating expenses from approximately NIS 426 million in the first nine months of 2004 to approximately NIS 460 million during the period of account, resulting from the increase in foreign managers expenses deriving mainly from a significant increase in traffic routed from one foreign operator to another foreign operator.
+In the international communications and internet services segment, there was an increase in general and operating expenses from approximately NIS 271 million in the first six months of 2004 to approximately NIS 307 million during the period of report, resulting from the increase in foreign managers expenses deriving mainly from a significant increase in traffic routed from one foreign operator to another foreign operator.